abierbaum/gulp_test/README.md

    - angular support for interaction and doing stuff (add item to page from text box)
    - gulp: angular deps, angular ui, angular bootstrap

+ - Future
+   - Browserify into lib and app bundles

 Todo:
 - jshint